lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 ![plot of chunk namap](figure/namap-1.png)

-We prefer to remove proteins that were not assayed in our two replicated experiments.
+We prefer to remove proteins that were not assayed in both of our two replicated experiments.
 This is done with the `filterNA` function that removes features that contain more than a certain proportion (default is 0) missing values.